aws/aws-cdk-rfcs/text/0419-cdk-launchpads.md

 });
 ```

-The `cdk-lpads` command contains a validator that makes sure any changes you make to the bootstrap template are correct,
+The `cdk-launchpad` command contains a validator that makes sure any changes you make to the bootstrap template are correct,
 and satisfy the minimal requirements needed by CDK in order to still deploy using those bootstrap resources.

 #### Adding new bootstrap resources